 Bill Pandis was born in Choteau, and raised in Great Falls, MT.
-He is currently a Detective for the Lewis and Clark County Sheriff’s Office.
+He is currently the Sergeant of the Lewis and Clark County Sheriff’s Office, Criminal Investigation Division.
 Bill started his law enforcement career in Missoula County as a Detention Officer in January of 2000.
 He worked for the Missoula County Detention Center until about September of 2004.
-At that point he was hired as a Deputy Sheriff for the Mineral County Sheriff’s Office while also serving as a Deputy Coroner.
-In November of 2011, Bill left the Mineral County Sheriff’s Office as a Patrol Sergeant and was hired with the Lewis and Clark County Sheriff’s Office.
-In November of 2015 Bill was assigned to the Criminal Investigation Bureau where he primarily investigates major crimes and crimes against children.
-Recently Bill was assigned to the Internet Crimes Against Children position for the LCSO.
-He was also appointed as a Task Force Officer for Helena’s FBI ICAC Task Force and sworn in as a US Special Deputy Marshall.
+At that point he was hired as a Deputy Sheriff for the Mineral County Sheriff’s Office and served as a Deputy Coroner.
+In November of 2011, Bill left the Mineral County Sheriff’s Office as the Patrol Sergeant and was hired with the Lewis and Clark County Sheriff’s Office.
+In November of 2015 Bill was assigned to the Criminal Investigation Bureau where he primarily investigated major crimes and crimes against children.
+In the early fall of 2022 Bill was promoted to Sergeant, and shortly afterwards he was assigned as the supervisor for their investigations division.
+Up until recently Bill was assigned to the Internet Crimes Against Children position for the LCSO, and still serves as a Federal Task Force Officer for Helena’s FBI VCAC Task Force and is a sworn United States Special Deputy Marshall.

-In addition, Bill has held and currently holds numerous extra duty positions with the LCSO, including Field Training Officer, Hostage Negotiator, a member of the LCSO and Helena Police Department joint Civil Disobedience Team, Background Investigator, a former board member of the Lewis and Clark County DUI Task Force, and a member of the Helena area Child Protection and Multi-Disciplinary Teams.
-Also, Bill was recognized as the LCSO Deputy of the Year for 2017.
-Bill looks forward to serving on the MVCIA board and taking on the challenges that position brings.
+In addition, Bill has held and currently holds numerous extra duty positions with the LCSO, including Field Training Officer, Hostage Negotiator, a Team Leader of the LCSO and Helena Police Department Joint Civil Disobedience Team, Background Investigator, a former board member of the Lewis and Clark County DUI Task Force, and a member of the Helena area Child Protection and Multi-Disciplinary Teams.
+Also, Bill was recognized as the LCSO Deputy of the Year for 2017, and Bill has served on the MVCIA Board since 2018.